Permissions

 write | Creates or updates Accelerate objects. | Create A/B test, update audience, add variant. |

-destructive | Stops, removes, or materially finalizes behavior. | Remove variant, stop experiment, call winner. |
+destructive | Stops, removes, or materially finalizes live behavior. | Remove variant, stop experiment or call winner, broadcast content. |

 WordPress capability tiers#